buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 + getting out of the user’s way;
 + focusing on maximum functionality; and
-+ helping your users (preferably minimising opportunities for error).
++ helping your users (preferably minimising opportunities for error and – when things go wrong, as they inevitably do – helping them to recover from those errors).

-Few, if any, users will come to your interface without prior knowledge (of other interfaces), as such, it’s important to understand ‘received knowledge’ that your users bring to your interface.
+Few, if any, users will come to your interface without prior knowledge (of other interfaces), as such, it’s important to understand the ‘received knowledge’ that your users bring to your interface.

 We all use interfaces day in, day out and – as we use them – we learn conventions, standardised approaches towards particular problems.
-Before we get into the fundamental of designing UIs, it’s worth mentioning two important concepts:
+Before we get into the fundamentals of designing UIs, it’s worth mentioning two important concepts:

 + Metaphors; and
 + Mental Models